spacegayofficial/icons/README.md

 Absolutely no credit is necessary, but a reblog on my [tumblr post](https://butchmandalorian.tumblr.com/post/724308362185080832/download-ur-preferred-icons-here) would be appreciated!
 Thanks! <3

-Currently working on: 1 flavor of Maxwell Lord
+Currently working on: Oberyn Martell

-Existing icons: 2 flavors of Din Djarin, 4 flavors of Dieter Bravo, Dio Morrissey, Ezra, Frankie Morales, Javi Gutierrez, 3 flavors of Javier Peña, Joel Miller, Marcus Moreno, Marcus Pike, Max Phillips, 1 flavor of Maxwell Lord
+Existing icons: 2 flavors of Din Djarin, 4 flavors of Dieter Bravo, Dio Morrissey, Ezra, Frankie Morales, Javi Gutierrez, 3 flavors of Javier Peña, Joel Miller, Marcus Moreno, Marcus Pike, Max Phillips, 2 flavors of Maxwell Lord

 Future icons: Oberyn Martell, the thief, Pero Tovar, Veracruz, and Whiskey